-In March I started to advertise to find other families who wanted an allotment plot in the Village.
-April, a Committee was formed and we joined the National Allotments Society.
-Request for a Village site was sent to the Hawkinge Parish Council and 3 possible sites all owned by Shepway DC discussed, none available.
-PC said they were aware of the Legal Rights.
-December, 25 families paid £5 to go on a waiting list.
-Bank Account opened, Constitution adopted.
+In March Eileen Blythe started to advertise to find other families who wanted an allotment plot in the Village.
+In April, a Committee was formed and we joined the National Allotments Society.
+A request for a Village site was sent to the Hawkinge Parish Council (PC) and 3 possible sites all owned by Shepway DC were submitted but none were available.
+PC stated they were aware of the Legal Rights and in December, 25 families paid £5 to go on a waiting list.
+A Bank Account was opened and a Constitution adopted.

 In January decide to bombard local officials, wrote to our MP, our 3 DC and all members of the PC about lack of progress.
 In June Shepway DC gave permission for us to have field 2.3 Acres which they owned in Stombers Lane, on a 30 year Lease.
 In August our Committee and PC visit Folkestone Allotments together.
 In September we formed a Steering Committee of 3 to work with the PC and a Car Survey was done to establish the size of Car Park required..
 Grant applications were begun with the help of Rural Kent.
 We started to make a plan of the field and take important decisions for our Planning Application December waiting list upto 53 families.
 PC granted us £10K from 106 Funds.

 Fundraising continued.
 In April Planning Application sent to Dover DC for 45 plots with sheds.
 Clubhouse and Car Park with main gates into Stombers Lane.
 In May we were allowed onto the field, we sprayed the nettles on the boundary’s and in June, removed rubbish and temporary fencing.
 This done we had the grass cut.
 In June & July working parties took place twice a week and gangs of of helpers came, we burnt all the brush and the fencing was used later for large compost bays.
 Over 2000 hours were spent that summer to get the field ready for ploughing in October.
 December 66 families.